Inflectra/rapise-documentation/docs/Guide/object_spy_mobile.md

 ## Purpose

-The **Mobile Spy** is used to inspect applications running on connected Mobile Devices (e.g. Apple iOS and Android devices).
+The **Mobile Spy** is used to inspect applications running on connected mobile devices (e.g., Apple iOS and Android devices).

 ![Spy Dialog Mobile Android](./img/tutorial_mobile_testing14.png )

-The **Mobile Spy** dialog shows a snapshot of the screen displayed on the connected Mobile device as well as the properties of the currently selected object.
-You can selected the object either by clicking on the screen snapshot or the control hierarchy displayed to the left.
+The **Mobile Spy** dialog displays a snapshot of the screen on the connected mobile device, as well as the properties of the currently selected object.
+You can select the object either by clicking on the screen snapshot or the control hierarchy displayed to the left.
 The properties displayed will depend on the type of mobile device being tested (iOS vs. Android).

 ## Tree Pane

-The spied upon object and its children are displayed here.
-When you click on an object it will also be highlighted in the **snapshot** pane to the right.
+The spied-upon object and its children are displayed here.
+When you click on an object, it will also be highlighted in the **snapshot** pane to the right.

 ## Properties Pane